 BUG REPORT: Problems with web interface (Tomcat) after the update of Symantec Encryption Management Server (formerly PGP Universal Server)

-After installing the update for PGP Universal Server or Symantec Encryption Management Server you receive an error instead of the login screen tp the Administration Console in your web browser.
-Or you may notice that some icons are missing off of certain pages on the Administration Console.
+After installing an update for PGP Universal Server or Symantec Encryption Management Server you receive an error instead of the login screen to the Administration Console in your web browser.
+Or you may notice that some icons are missing from certain pages on the Administration Console.

 You may see one of these or similar: